MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboard-share.md

 A dashboard is a collection of tiles, optionally organized in pages, where each tile has an underlying query and a visual representation.
 For more information on creating dashboards, see [Visualize data with Azure Data Explorer dashboards](azure-data-explorer-dashboards.md).

-In this document, you will learn how to share a dashboard with other users, grant permissions, and manage permissions.
-Use the share menu to [grant permissions](#grant-permissions) for a Microsoft Entra user or Microsoft Entra group to access the dashboard, [change a user's permission level](#change-a-user-permission-level), and [share the dashboard link](#share-the-dashboard-link).
+In this document, you'll learn how to grant permissions and manage permissions to share a dashboard with other users.

 > [!IMPORTANT]
 > To access the dashboard, a dashboard viewer needs the following: